 Ensuring employees have access to the correct fall protection equipment for the job they are carrying out is a legal requirement for businesses.
 Nowhere is this more vital than in tasks which require work at height.
 The ability to provide this crucial equipment when needed should be factored into every company’s fall prevention and safety plans.

 However, your responsibility does not end with simply providing this equipment.
 Fall protection systems naturally deteriorate over time through use, and even misuse, and will eventually become unusable no matter how durable.
 Once the equipment has deteriorated to the point that it might endanger the user’s safety, it must be replaced.

-In some cases, there are companies that may be tempted to hold on to unsuitable equipment as a cost saving measure.
+In some cases, there are companies that may be tempted to hold on to unsuitable equipment as a cost-saving measure.
 But by doing this, they are failing in their duty to provide suitable equipment, and worse, putting employees’ lives at risk.
-If an accident occurs, the business could be found at fault for failing to meet their responsibilities.
+If an accident occurs, the business could be found at fault for failing to meet its responsibilities.

 With all these things considered, how often should you replace your fall safety equipment?

 There is no exact timetable or standard lifespan for safety equipment.
 The best way to ensure defective equipment is not in use is to carry out frequent inspections and immediately remove pieces which no longer provide adequate protection.